jaysobel/dbt-cron-timestamps/README.md

   where cron_timestamps.trigger_at_utc > current_timestamp
   ```

-## Additiona Considerations
+## Additional Considerations

 Cron, like SQL, comes in many flavors.
+The most finnicky part of this macro is the "day matching mode".
 The time-parts `day-of-month` and `day-of-week` overlap in their consideration of days.
-Various implementations of
+Various implementations of cron treat these two
-cron treat these two sets of matches differently.
-The classic implementation covered in crontab.guru](https://crontab.guru/) will `intersect` the matched days
+sets of matches differently.
+The classic implementation, covered in crontab.guru](https://crontab.guru/), will `intersect` the matched days
-from each part, but only if one or both contain a `*`, and only if the `*` is in the first position.
+from each part if one or both contain a `*`, and only if the `*` is in the first position.
 See the [cron bug](https://crontab.guru/cron-bug.html) article
 for deeper reference.
 If neither day part starts with `*`, the results are combined as a `union`, meaning that a matched day need only match one of the day part expressions.

-The first CTE of the macro determines the "day match mode", and an optional parameter `day_match_mode` can be set to `vixie` (default), `contains` (check beyond first position),
+The first CTE of the macro determines the "day match mode", and an optional parameter `day_match_mode` can be set to `vixie` (default),
-`intersect` or `union` to force a parcticular strategy.
+`contains` (to check for `*` beyond the first position), or `intersect` or `union` to force a parcticular strategy across all expressions.